esponges/blog/spam-bot-filter.md

-I own several accounts from gmail, all from many years ago, I also use Drive as backup for my personal files, and I also use Google Photos to backup my photos.
-My email is usually "free" of unread emails, but gmail categorizes emails by Inbox, Promotions, Social, etc. Those emails that are not in the inbox are usually unread, and I don't really care about them, but I don't want to delete them either, so I just leave them there.
-I've been doing this for years, and now I'm facing a problem where I had to buy a Google One subscription because I ran out of space in my Drive, and since Google won't let you receive or send emails if you run out of space, I had to do something about it.
-But manually going through all those emails is a pain so I thought, why not use AI to do this for me?
+Managing multiple Gmail accounts over the years, I've relied on Google Drivefor file backups and Google Photos for photo storage.
+Despite keeping my primary inbox tidy, Gmail's categorization often leaves non-inbox emails unread, creating a digital clutter I've ignored.
+Recently, this oversight forced me to invest in a Google One subscription as my Drive reached its capacity.
+Google's policy of limiting email activity when storage is full prompted me to find a solution.
+Manually sorting through years of emails seemed daunting, leading me to explore the potential of AI assistance.

-The new Assistant API with function calling tools was one of those things that caught my attention, and even wrote a blog post that left me thinking of any real possibilities for the potential of this technology.
-Then, somewhere in X I saw a post of some lady that used the API to clean up her email inbox, and I thought, well, that's cool, that could solve my issue, but she didn't really share any code, so I thought it was something that might be useful for me many folks out there who probably have the same issue than me, so I thought it would be a great opportunity to try the new API with a real use case.
+The Assistant API with function calling tools recently grabbed my attention.
+After writing a blog post exploring its potential applications, I came across an X (former Twitter) post where someone claimed to have used the API to organize their email inbox.
+This intrigued me — it seemed like a practical solution for my email management challenges.
+However, the post didn't provide any code, making me think that this could be a useful tool for many others sharing the same issue.
+So I decided to dive into the googleapi and combine it with the OpenAI assistant API, testing it out with a real-world use case.

 ## What will this code do?

-This code will pick a number of the latest unread emails from your inbox, the assistant will analyze whether if the email appears to be spam/marketing email or not.
-If it's not spam it will mark it as read, if it's spam/marketing email it will delete it.

-It will work for any gmail account.
-For other email providers you'll have to figure out the CRUD operations with their API yourself.
+The proposed code addresses the challenge of identifying and managing unread emails efficiently.
+It will analyze the latest unread emails in your inbox, categorizing them as spam/marketing or legitimate.
+Legitimate emails will be marked as read, while spam/marketing emails will be promptly deleted.
+This solution is designed for Gmail accounts, and users of other email providers will need to adapt the code to suit their specific APIs.

-This code is a proof of concept, and I'd recommend you to use it with caution.
-First try it with a small dataset and see if it works for you, and then try it with a bigger dataset.
-I'm not responsible for any data loss or any other issues that might arise from using this code.
+This proof of concept serves as a powerful tool, but I recommend exercising caution.
+Begin by testing it on a small dataset before scaling up to avoid potential data loss or other issues.
+I assume no responsibility for any consequences arising from the use of this code.

 ### Gmail CRUD operations